taylorryanbell/data-eng-final/eval.md

 ---
 ## STEP 6 - CHECKING THE REPORT
-The link to the publicly visible Data Studio report should be visible in the programmer's GitHub repo's Readme.
+The link to the publicly visible Data Studio report should be visible at the top of the programmer's GitHub repo's Readme.
 - [ ] The 6 sums:
     - All product_views: 10,000
     - All sales: $17,471,263.20